Best Running Heart Rate Monitor Tested

 Has very easily adjusted straps that makes it feel comfortable when having it on.

-Straps sometimes tear fast when mishandled .kindly handle with a lot of care.
+Straps sometimes tear fast when mishandled.
+Handle with a lot of care.

 Polar RCX3 Heart Rate Monitor